-As the most visited city in the entire world, it’s safe to say that Bangkok features highly on many traveller’s bucket lists of places to see.
-With its abundance of historical sights, fun activities, and plenty of opportunities to enjoy some of the mouthwatering cuisine that Thailand is famous for, you’d be mad not to at least consider Bangkok as somewhere for you to see before you die.
-While most people think about organising their annual vacation during the summer, winter is actually the best time to visit Bangkok.
-To find out why, read on.
+As the most visited city in the entire world, it’s safe to say that Bangkok features highly on many traveler’s bucket lists of places to see.
+With its abundance of historical sights, fun activities, and plenty of opportunities to enjoy some of the mouthwatering cuisines that Thailand is famous for, you’d be mad not to at least consider Bangkok as somewhere for you to see before you die.
+While most people think about organizing their annual vacation during the summer, winter is actually the best time to visit Bangkok.
+To find out why to read on.

 A Mix of Celebrations